How To Save a Marriage

 Intimacy is the ability to move comfortably between joining together and individual expression.

-This affair type applies to those who want to get close to someone, other than or instead of, his spouse.
+This affair type applies to those who want to get close to someone, other than, or instead of, their spouse.

 However, a relationship with a 3rd party is never intimate.
 And this is exactly what the cheater subconsciously wants.
 To NOT be intimate with anyone.